Sunday, September 27, 2009

 Thanks everyone.
 I appreciate your support and help.
 After all, writing is meant to be read.

 Someone once told me death is like a rock thrown into a stream.
 In the beginning, its edges are rough, and the stream cannot easily move around it.
 After time, the stream smooths the edges, and learns to move around it.
 Enough time has passed, where I have smoothed the edges, but it still feels like yesterday.
 I can watch myself sitting in the waiting room with my brother, grandparents, and my dad's girlfriend trying to remain busy.
 It has been much too long since I last said good-bye to my father, calming his nerves, telling him we would see him later, and we long him, yet I remain hopeful.
-After all,
+After all, it was just an exploratory surgery.

 A nurse comes around the corner “We are stitching your father back up, and he will be out shortly.”
 A relief, or so I thought.
 Not long after, a doctor comes around the corner and wants to speak to everyone but my brother and I. I begin to freak out, but try not to show it too much.
 I know something is wrong, but don't want my brother to worry.
 What seems like hours later and miles paced, my grandfather comes around the corner crying.
 I know from that moment on, my life will never be the same.
 I am forced to grow up, and be the shoulder for everyone to cry on.
 I had to be the glue to hold the family together because no one else was willing to step up.
 I walk into a small room, and a doctor tries to explain to me what happened.
 They tell me my father had a starburst of tumors surrounding every organ he has.
 They attempted to remove the large ones from around his heart, but, couldn’t stop the hemorrhaging.
 “Can we see him?”
 I ask.
 The doctor looks at me, and doesn’t know quite how to react.
 “Yes, you may.”
 As he leads us back to the rooms.